ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/JSONQuery/readme.md

 ---------

-This accepts a JSON format description and a JSON expression.
+compare_json_to_query_clause accepts a JSON format description and a JSON expression.

 Using Python's regex module (re) and the JSON format description, this returns a list of mismatches or matches if certain conditions are met:
 a) are all query format JSON keys present in and mode?  in or mode for matches, which matches qualify?